An adaptive rectangular mesh administration and refinement technique with application in cancer invasion models: Numerical experiments

-using time steps according to a CFL number of $0.5$ \cite{courant1967partial} and a RSM with $l_\text{min} = 7, ~l_\text{max}=9$.
-Starting on the coarsest grid $G = G_7^2$, we perform strong refinement and subsequent weak coarsening after each time step in the scheme \eqref{eq:CLScheme}.
-Therefore we consider the density gradient monitor (cf. also \cite{feistauer2003mathematical}) defined on each cell by
+Using a RSM with $l_\text{min} = 7, ~l_\text{max}=9$ and starting on the coarsest grid, i.e. $G^0 = G_7^2$, we perform strong refinement and subsequent weak coarsening once after each time step of scheme~\eqref{eq:CLScheme}.
+Therefore we use the density gradient monitor (cf. also \cite{feistauer2003mathematical}) defined on each cell by